kyma-project/telemetry-manager/docs/user/integration/cloudlogging/README.md

           uri: /customindex/istio-envoy-kyma
     EOF
     ```

    Kyma sets Istio access logs to disabled by default.
-To enable Istio access logs selectively for your workload, follow the [access logs guide](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-30-enable-istio-access-logs).
+To enable Istio access logs selectively for your workload, follow [Enable Istio access logs](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-30-enable-istio-access-logs).
    As a result, access logs can be analyzed in the default dashboards shipped for the SAP BTP, Kyma runtime.

    >**CAUTION:** The provided feature uses an Istio API in the alpha state, which may or may not be continued in future releases.

-2. Wait for the LogPipeline Kubernetes objects to be in the `Running` state:
+3. Wait for the LogPipeline Kubernetes objects to be in the `Running` state:

-    ```
+    ```bash
     kubectl get logpipelines
     ```